in

-Brocher Prize
+Brocher Award

 Through this initiative, the Foundation aims to encourage young people to think critically about the ethical and social dimensions of science, and to take an active part in the public debate on health and innovation issues.

-The Brocher Laureates Club
+The Brocher Winners' Club

 Members and their work

-Ludovic Coll, 'Can AI replace the doctor?', 2024
+Ludovic Coll, Can AI replace doctors?, 2024

-Amalia Vignard, 'To What Extent is AI Compatible with a Reduction of Health Inequities in the United States?', 2024
+Amalia Vignard, To What Extent is AI Compatible with a Reduction of Health Inequities in the United States?, 2024

-Aliénor Glotin - 'Are men and women unequal when it comes to medicine?
-Prejudices, lack of information and stereotypes influence medication, clinical trials and diagnoses', 2022
+Aliénor Glotin – Are men and women treated unequally in medicine?
+Prejudice, lack of information, and stereotypes may influence medication, clinical trials, and diagnoses, 2022

-Jenifer Carlota - 'The brain doesn't wait.
+Jenifer Carlota – The brain waits for no one.
 In the event of a stroke, every minute counts.
 How can we raise public awareness?
-A leaflet with drawings explains how to react.', 2022
+A leaflet uses drawings to explain how to respond, 2022.

-Srijanani Thandaveswaran - 'A digital first-aider?
-Raising public awareness of the right thing to do in an emergency via a mobile application', 2022
+Srijanani Thandaveswaran – A digital first responder?
+Raising public awareness of the right actions to take in an emergency through a mobile app, 2022

 Latest Events